e-picas/dev-tools/MANPAGE.md

 :   see commands to run but do not run them actually

 *The following internal actions are available:*

+**help / usage**
+:   See the help information about the script or an action.

+:        devtools.sh  help  -[common options ...]  <action>  [--less]  [--more]  --

+:   The `--less` option shows the help information using the `less` program.
+The `--more`
+    option shows the help information using the `more` program.
+If both options are used, the 'less' program will be choosed preferabily.

 **install**
 :   install the DevTools in your system